Save Money with the Synder Partner Program Today!

 CPAs generally use one of 3 pricing structures (or a combination of them):

-In contrast, for an hourly rate, the final cost depends on how long it takes to get the job done.
-If your dues situation has a lot of nuances like a tax return for a business, a CPA might charge by the hour, since it’s harder to predict how long they’ll need to sort everything out.
+• An hourly rate: When it comes to an hourly rate, the final cost depends on how long it takes to get the job done.
+If your tax situation is a bit more complicated, like a business tax return with plenty of nuances, a CPA might charge by the hour.

-Another common pricing structure is charging a set fee for each form that needs to be completed.
-For example, a CPA might charge one fee for a basic Form 1040, another for a Schedule C, and additional fees for other forms like Schedule D or Form 1120.
+• A per-form fee: Another common pricing structure is charging a set fee for each form.
+For example, a CPA might charge one price for Form 1040, a different price for Schedule C, and more for forms like Schedule D or Form 1120.

 How much does preparing specific tax forms cost?